 What is a thought leader?

 Thought leaders are informed opinion leaders and the acknowledged experts in their industry or field.
-They are trusted sources who move and inspire people with innovative ideas, who consistently add to the body of knowledge in their field and who regularly communicate their valuable insights to motivate others to solve problems and find new and better ways of doing things.
+They consistently add to the body of knowledge in their field and communicate their valuable insights to motivate others to solve problems and find new and better ways of doing things.
 They are sought out for their ability to make sense of what is happening in the marketplace, as well as to predict what the future holds.
 They understand the failings, shortcomings and problems facing their industries or sectors … AND they have the answers to fix these problems.
-They also understand that thought leadership is not just about advancing themselves or their organisations but is about the greater good of their industries, their customers, their communities and the greater eco-system in which they operate.

 Is a thought leader or authority an individual or business?

 It can be both.
 However where an organisation is positioning itself as a thought leader or knowledge based entity, the communication should ideally come from an individual.
 This is likely to be the business owner, CEO, chairman or technical expert.

 Who is thought leadership best suited to?

 In the main thought leaders tend to be individuals or organisations looking to: